Volkswagen Golf review

-There’s loads of space up front, while rear passengers get plenty of head and legroom, while the wide, flat bench seat should take three people without too much of a squeeze, although the centre passenger may find things a bit uncomfortable on longer journeys.
+There’s loads of space up front, while rear passengers get plenty of head and legroom.
+The wide, flat rear seat can take three people without too much of a squeeze, although the centre passenger may find things a bit uncomfortable on longer journeys.

-Elsewhere, Volkswagen has given the Golf lots of handy storage space, which includes a deep cubby under the front armrest between driver and front passenger, a large air-conditioned glovebox and numerous cup-holders.
+Volkswagen has given the Golf lots of handy storage spaces, including a deep cubby under the front armrest between the driver and front passenger, a large air-conditioned glovebox and numerous cup-holders.
 Buyers also benefit from vast door bins that are flock-lined to stop their contents from rattling around noisily on the move.

-It's worth noting that the e-Golf and GTE are slightly less practical, thanks to the batteries being mounted under the boot floor.
+It's worth noting that the e-Golf and GTE are slightly less practical, because their batteries are mounted under the boot floor.
 As a result, the e-Golf gets a 343-litre load bay, while the hybrid GTE shrinks to 272 litres.
 That’s still a very usable amount of space, but you do sacrifice any form of under-floor storage.

 Reliability and Safety

-VW has always played heavily on its reputation for building durable cars, so the brand’s 22nd place result in our Driver Power 2015 satisfaction survey will be something of a disappointment.
-Still, the Golf Mk7 comes in at a creditable 30th place overall in the Driver Power survey, and Golf owners responding to the survey have been keen to praise their cars’ build quality, comfort and ease of driving, while the use of tried and tested components means you can expect relatively trouble-free service.
+VW has always played heavily on its reputation for building durable and reliable cars, so the brand’s 22nd place result in our Driver Power 2015 satisfaction survey may be seen as something of a disappointment.
+Still, the Golf Mk7 comes in at a creditable 30th place overall in the Driver Power survey, and Golf owners responding to the survey have been keen to praise their cars’ build quality, performance, comfort and handling.

 Certainly the Golf exudes an air of being built like a tank.
 The shut lines are consistent and narrow, the quality of the materials is high throughout and there is a pleasing lack of squeaks and rattles.